salesforce/rules_spring/springboot/bazelrun.md

 # internally, this is how bazelrun_jvm_flags and JAVA_OPTS are passed to java
 java [bazelrun_jvm_flag_list] [JAVA_OPTS] -jar [springboot jar]
 ```

-### Background the Application on Launch

-By default, the *bazel run* command will block on the application.
-Control will not return until the Spring Boot application has terminated.

-For some use cases, this is not desirable.
-You may want the *bazel run* command to return immediately, and leave the Spring Boot application running in the background.
-This is common for integration testing, where you want to have a scripted flow such as:
-- start the application
-- run the integration tests
-- stop the application

-This is supported.
-There are two mechanisms for signaling that the application should be started in the background:
-- the *springboot* rule supports the optional *bazelrun_background* attribute, which can be set to *True*
-- the user may set the environment variable *BAZELRUN_DO_BACKGROUND=true* in the shell prior to invoking *bazel run*

-If either the attribute or environment variable are set to true, the application will be launched in the background and:
-- the process id will be persisted to a file (/tmp/${rulename}.pid)
-- stdout and stderr will be piped to a file (/tmp/${rulename}.log)

 ### Application Arguments